-Note: All authentication options also work with custom HTTPS web addresses.
+Note: The following authentication options also work with custom HTTPS web addresses.

 Configure SAML for Communities

 If your organization uses an existing single sign-on capability to simplify and standardize your user authentication, you can extend this capability to communities.